 - ♭ Battle Ends And Down Goes Charles Father

-In any case, knowing these intervals by heart is much more useful in the long run, so try it out!
+In any case, knowing these intervals by heart is much more useful in the long run, so be sure to give it a try.

-Songwriting – Aside from being such a great visual representation of how keys are connected between each other, the circle of fifths can be one of your best friends when you’re composing.
+Songwriting – Aside from being such a great visual representation of how keys are connected to each other, the circle of fifths can be one of your best friends when you’re composing.

 Generally, if you want to change to a different key in a song, it is always easier to “modulate” into a key that is one or at most, two positions in the circle.

-For instance, if you’re in C Major, G Major or F Major are great keys to consider, since they only have one different note from the first key center.
+For instance, if you’re in C Major, G Major or F Major are great keys to consider as they only have one different note from the first key center.
 (F# instead of F natural in G Major, and B♭ instead of B in F Major).

-In order to modulate into a key that is inherently more distinct to the one you’re coming from, it will require a lot more effort to avoid sounding too “abrupt” when the key change occurs.
+Modulating into a key that is inherently more distinct than the one you’re coming from will require a lot more effort to avoid sounding too “abrupt” when the key change occurs.

 Practicing – Studying your instrument while following the circle of fifths is a bulletproof method if you want to cover that exercise in all 12 keys.